juliiine/cygogne-mirror/README.md

 ```
 rsync -av rsync://masterdistfiles.gentoo.org/gentoo/ /var/www/html/gentoo/
 ```
-Change `/var/www/html/gentoo/` to the location you have already choosed.
+Change `/var/www/html/gentoo/` to the location that you have chosen.
 The `-v` argument can be skipped if you don't want verbose mode.

 After this huge download, your mirror can be now set in `make.conf` file (see previous chapter).
-Be careful, if you stop right here, your mirror will be never updated.
+Be careful, if you stop right here, your mirror will never be updated.

 ### Cron setup to refresh your mirror

-The instruction below is for [`cron`](https://github.com/cronie-crond/cronie) usage, please refer to the manual if tou use an another tool.
+The instruction below is for [`cron`](https://github.com/cronie-crond/cronie) usage, please refer to the manual if you use an another tool.

 Create a new task in crontab :
 ```